 Latest Research And Treatment of Coronavirus (Covid-19)

-At present, treatment to the patient of coronavirus (COVID-19) is provided through clinical management which includes infection prevention, control measures and supportive care including supplementary oxygen.
-A mechanical ventilator is also used when it is needed.
+At present, treatment to the patient of coronavirus (COVID-19) is provided through clinical management.
+Which includes infection prevention, control measures, and supportive care including supplementary oxygen.
+And mechanical ventilators are also used when needed.

 Many drugs are under trial and are being studied and tested in several clinical laboratories all across the globe.
 Some of them are approved for other indications of coronavirus (COVID-19).
-The purpose of this article is to provide information on some of the approved drugs such as chloroquine, hydroxychloroquine and remdesivir which are currently in use in the United States.
+The purpose of this article is to provide information on some of the approved drugs such as chloroquine, hydroxychloroquine, and redeliver which are currently in use in the United States.

 Remdesivir was originally tested for the treatment of Ebola, but it was not effective in the treatment of Ebola.
-Now remdesivir is being repurposed for treatment of coronavirus (COVID-19).
+Now redeliver is being repurposed for treatment of coronavirus (COVID-19).

 It is proven effective for inhibiting the growth of Severe and Acute Respiratory Syndrome (SARS) and other similar viruses.
 Now it is under trial as an intravenous injection with broad antiviral activity against betacoronavirus.

-The Food and Drug Administration has currently approved the use of remdesivir for compassionate use, meaning only patients with severe COVID-19 disease can be approved for treatment.
+The Food and Drug Administration has currently approved the use of redelivering for compassionate use, meaning only patients with severe COVID-19 disease can be approved for treatment.

-Five clinical trials in China and the U.S. are currently evaluating whether remdesevir can reduce complications or shorten the disease course in COVID-19 patients, the medical news site STAT reported.
+Five clinical trials in China and the U.S. are currently evaluating whether redeliver can reduce complications or shorten the disease course in COVID-19 patients, the medical news site STAT reported.